aidan-jackson-data/aidan-jackson-data/README.md

 Repo Languages:

-(Note: This is heavily skewed since Rmd files are not counted for R and are ignored from this counting process.
+(Note: This is heavily skewed since Rmd files are not counted for the R programming language.
+Instead, the API ignores them and they are not counted at all.
 Also, almost all of my Jupyter Notebooks are used with Python.)

 ![top-langs](https://github-readme-stats.vercel.app/api/top-langs?username=aidan-jackson-data&show_icons=true&theme=default)